 - Businesses: content writing services

 Remember to think about the problem that is running through a person's mind when they type a term into the browser bar.
 Often when people type in a term that's too broad, they'll get a lot of search results and many won't be relevant.
 That will likely prompt them to be a little more specific about their issue on a second try.
 Those second tries are the ones to attract.

 Tale of Two T Shirts: An SEO Case Study

 As a promotional products distributor, one of my specialty niche markets is USA and union made products.
-Have a special website, USA and Union Made Promo Shop.com, just for them.
+I have a special website, USA and Union Made Promo Shop.com, just for them.

 Now, the big question: What keywords to use?
 So I used Google's Keyword Tool (which is now Keyword Planner) to find some relevant terms.
 I thought terms along the lines of "union T shirts" would work.
 Technically, they do... almost too well.

 After adding these terms to my ads, my Google AdWords traffic—and expense—went sky high!
 Unfortunately, sales did not grow along with traffic.
 Why?
-I sell printed T shirts to unions, associations and businesses.
+I sell printed T shirts to unions, associations, and businesses.
 People who were typing in terms such as "union T shirts" were consumers looking for a union version of Land's End!
 They were submitting orders for one or two shirts.
-Or quickly visited and bouncing out of my site.
+Or quickly visited and bounced out of my site.
 Ack!
-That is NOT my market.
+That is not my market.